vaishu109/To-Do-List/README.md

 # TO-DO-LIST

-TO-DO-LIST (Made using HTML5 CSS3 and JavaScript)

-You can see the website live at: https://5codeman.github.io/TO-DO-LIST/

-ABOUT THIS PROJECT-:

-  1. In this project i have created a simple to-do app using HTML CSS and JavaScript.
-  2. Built a To-Do List application to make a list of daily works written down in one place.
+HELLO EVERYONE!

+This is my first project made using HTML,CSS,JavaScript which is a To Do List app designed to help you organise your task and stay focused and productive.
+Feedback is always welcome.
-  3. Implemented functionalities like add task, remove task, filter tasks and also mark tasks as done.
+Implemented functionalities like add task, remove task, filter tasks and also mark tasks as done.

+THANK YOU!<3